thatgirldorian/stream-eet/README.md

 # stream-eet

-This is a streaming application built with React that allows you to create an account with Google Login.
+This is a streaming application built with React that allows you to create an account with Google Oauth.
 You can view all the streams you have on the application, create a new stream, edit it, and delete it.
 This app is broken into three parts:

 - The UI that the user can see in their browser, which is made with React
 - A small web server that lists all the videos you can watch